Location: 196 London Circuit, Canberra City, ACT 2600

 Students should be adequately supervised by teachers at all times.
 Students should be reminded that the use of mobile phones, speaking loudly and other disruptive behaviour is prohibited in the public gallery.

 Photography within the Assembly building is not permitted without the prior approval of the Speaker.
-For more information on photography inside the building contact the Education and Engagement Officer on (02) 62053016.

 From time to time, refreshments will be provided to visitors as part of a program.